FairTradeToad/DAO/README.md

 # DAO
-Code Source for FairTradeToad project
+Our Source Code for FairTradeToad project